QueenRenee/Tranche-Finance/README.md

 [Tranche Finance](https://tranche.finance/) is a decentralized protocol for managing risk and maximizing returns.

 We hope to improve and change over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.
-If you’re interested in helping to improve [Tranche Finance](https://tranche.finance/), find out [how to contribute](https://ethereum.org/en/contributing/).
+If you’re interested in helping to improve [Tranche Finance](https://tranche.finance/).

 # How to contribute